-What’s more, loneliness and social distancing can shorten your lifespan.
-According to former U.S. Surgeon General Dr. Vivak Murthy, it’s equivalent to smoking 15 cigarettes a day, and exceeds the risks associated with obesity, excessive alcohol consumption and lack of exercise.
+What’s more, loneliness can shorten your lifespan.
+According to former U.S. Surgeon General Dr. Vivek Murthy, it’s equivalent to smoking 15 cigarettes a day and exceeds the risks associated with obesity, excessive alcohol consumption, and lack of exercise.

 So if you’re feeling isolated and wondering what you can do to help yourself while staying at home, try these indoor activities for seniors.
-They’ll help you get through this period of social distancing, and you may find them rewarding enough to continue them after this pandemic has passed.
+Even in colder months, there are plenty of fun winter activities for seniors to enjoy indoors.
+They’ll help you stay engaged and active, and you may find them rewarding enough to continue long after the season has passed.

 Stay Connected with Friends and Family